UKHomeOffice/application-container-platform/docs/how-to-docs/drone-how-to.md

 Once you are logged in to Drone, you will find a list of repos by clicking the icon in the top right corner and going to [Repositories][drone github repos page].

-Sync your repository access rights with Drone by clicking the icon in the top right corner again with the `Synchronize` button - this needs to be applied everytime when a new repository is created.

 Select the repo you want to activate.

 Navigate to your repository's settings in Github (or Gitlab) and you will see a webhook has been created.
 You need to update the url for the newly created web hook so that it matches this pattern: